 What is UL Certification?

-What UL Listed Means?
+What does UL Listed mean?

 What is the meaning UL Recognized?

 Not at all like UL Listed, UL Recognition isn’t a seal of endorsement for final results.
-All things being equal, the imprint centers around parts and segments just as the apparatus that make finished results.
+All things being equal, the imprint centers around parts and segments just as the apparatus that makes finished results.
 UL Recognized confirms that any part or segment inside a bigger gadget or system fulfills the guidelines set out by UL.

 CE vs. UL Certifications

-CE markings are not connected to UL markings and are virtually identical markings for the European Economic Area (EEA).
+CE markings are not connected to UL markings and are virtually identical to markings for the European Economic Area (EEA).
 The CE Mark stands for Conformity European (CE).
 The logo denotes that the end product must comply with the European Union’s safety regulations.
 It signifies that products are compliant with the EEA’s health, safety, and environmental protection criteria, just to UL Listed.